wader/jqjq/README.md

 But it's also a great way to promote and show that jq is a very expressive, capable and nice language! :)

+You can try and play around with it at [jqplay.org](https://jqplay.org/s/nQQg2jV7vH5).

 ### Use via `jqjq` wrapper

 ```sh